-Bongo’s TEACHER’S Guide (indispensable for teachers, includes game secrets, maps and teaching notes)
+View and Print the Bongo-Game-Guide (indispensable for teachers, includes all the game secrets, maps, and teaching notes)

 See Bongo’s Free VBS lessons: “Vacation Bongo School”! …a 4 to 7 lesson unit suitable for any time of year.

-Learn more about the optional “Bongo’s 80 New Questions CD
+Learn more about the “Bongo’s 80 New Questions”

 Bongo is a HUGE favorite.
 Here are a few reviews from our customers…